TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

         }
     </style>
 </svg>
-In this animation played once, the color of the diamond changes from tulip to lime.
+In this animation (played once) the color of the diamond changes from tulip to lime.
 When the animation ends, the diamond fill goes back to the tulip color of the beginning.

 ### Fill Mode